XTR2k4/data-warehouse-project/README.md

 # data-warehouse-project

 **Data Warehouse and Analytics Project**
-Building a modern data warehouse with MySQL, including ETL processes, Data Modeling and Analytics
+Building a modern data warehouse with PostgreSQL, including ETL processes, Data Modeling and Analytics

 This project demonstrates a comprehensive Data Warehousing and Analytics solution, from building a Data Warehouse to generate actioanble insights.
 Designed as a portfolio project which highlights industry best practices in Data Engineering and Analytics.